 - Protect the nerves and vessels on the plantar surface of the foot

 Replacement of the hip may be required in patients who develop symptomatic hip arthritis.
 The surgery involves replacing the hip joint with an artificial prosthesis.

 There are several causes of knee pain, including inflammation secondary to an infection, trauma, and arthritis.
 Depending on the definitive diagnosis, patients may require medical management, arthroscopy, or knee replacement surgery.

 Subluxed cuboid syndrome

 This is a condition in which there is partial dislocation or subluxation of the cuboid bone due to repetitive contraction of the peroneus longus muscle and subsequent traction on the cuboid bone.
 It can also develop following excessive inversion of the ankle (ankle sprain).

-It is common in people with flat feet, runners and ballet dancers or those with lateral ankle instability.
-Pain is aggravated with weight bearing and relieved with rest.
-Diagnosis can be confirmed with a physical examination, X-rays or CT scan and MRI.
+It is common in people with flat feet, runners, and ballet dancers, or those with lateral ankle instability.
+Pain is aggravated with weight-bearing and relieved with rest.
+Diagnosis can be confirmed with a physical examination, x-rays, CT scan, or MRI.
 Treatment consists of physical therapy and manipulation to correct the subluxation.

 Pes planus/flat foot

 Prolonged standing, walking or running long distances and, in obese individuals, excessive stretching of the ligaments with their gradual lengthening can lead to the collapse of the longitudinal arches, especially the medial longitudinal arch.
 This causes “flat foot” or “pes planus.”

 Tarsal tunnel syndrome